mr-joshcrane/glambda/README.md

 The source file should have a main function that calls lambda.Start(handler).
 See https://pkg.go.dev/github.com/aws/aws-lambda-go/lambda#Start for more details.

-Optionally, you can specify the following flags:
+Optionally, when you're feeling sassy, you can specify some advanced features:
 ```bash
 ## Attach a managed policy by name or ARN to the Lambda function's execution roles
 managedPolicies=S3FullAccess,arn:aws:iam::aws:policy/AmazonDynamoDBFullAccess